Popeye catalufa: Behavior

 Pristigenys are reef and crevice dwelling marine fish that can be found swimming above the sediment layer at the bottom of the ocean at almost all hours of the day near holes in the sediment.
 These fish are carnivorous and nocturnal feeders but some have been observed feeding diurnally in cave habitats.
 Any of the feeding P. serrula does during the day is highly opportunistic.
 Caldwell and Bullis writes their observations of an aquarium specimen of priacanthids appearing to sleep at night contrary to the wild fishes of this family foraging and feeding at night.
 Another important behavioral trait of this family of fishes is that they have been shown to produce sound and possibly receive it from one another.

-Food Habits
+Food habits

 Species of priacanthids feed on a diet of crustaceans, small cephalopods, polychaetes, and small fishes.
 These fish are most often found to be the predators of some smaller macrofauna, especially crabs.
-Other creatures they prey on include octopi, pelagic shrimp, stomatopods, small fish and polychaetes.
+Other creatures they prey on include octopuses, pelagic shrimp, stomatopods, small fish and polychaetes.

 Predation

-Data pinpointing the specific predators of the P. serrula is not very clear but another species, Priacanthus japonicus, belonging to the same family have been found in the stomach of yellowfin tuna along with being parasitized by the copepod Caligus cookeoli.
+Data pinpointing the specific predators of P. serrula is not very clear but another species, Priacanthus japonicus, belonging to the same family have been found in the stomach of yellowfin tuna along with being parasitized by the copepod Caligus cookeoli.